OliPi-Project/olipi-moode/README.md

        This script performs the following actions:

        - Detects Moode version.
-       - Installs APT and Python dependencies.
+       - Installs APT dependencies.
        - Clone latest release from olipi-core
        - Offers to select from supported screens
        - Configures I²C or SPI if disabled.
-       - Offers to fill in the pins for the spi screens
+       - Offers to fill in the pins for SPI or select I2C adress
        - Offers ZRAM configuration if 512MB RAM and/or swap detected.
        - Creates a virtual environment (`~/.olipi-moode-venv` by default).
+       - Install Python dependencies in venv.
        - Installs systemd services.
        - Modify ready script for starting olipi-ui-playing service after Moode boot
        - Append some lines with useful commands to .profile